IoT in manufacturing:

 Digital twin

-Digital twin in manufacturing is a virtual representation of what is happening inside the factory.
-A myriad of sensors installed across the facility collects product characteristics data, including asset color, thickness, and temperature, allowing engineers to adjust production systems and optimize assembly in near real-time.
+Digital twin in manufacturing is a virtual representation of the processes inside the factory.
+A myriad of sensors installed across the shop floor collects real-time production data, including asset color, thickness, and temperature, allowing engineers to adjust production systems and optimize assembly in near real-time.

 Benefit